 - 1. The foreign institution must prepare a formal letter of invitation to the student, clearly indicating the period of the visit (start and end dates). - 2.
-The supervisor must write a letter authorizing the visit to the foreign institution indicating the period of the visit (start and end dates which must correspond to those shown in the invitation letter).
+The supervisor must write a letter authorizing the visit to the foreign institution indicating who is going to be the abroad supervisor for the period of the visit and start and end dates of the period which must correspond to those shown in the invitation letter.
 The supervisor can request an increase of up to 50% of the scholarship for the period of the visit. - 3.
-The letters must be sent to the Coordinator (phd.biorob@dibris.unige.it)
+The letters must be sent to the Coordinator (phd drim@unige.it)